- Policy requirements for all suspected dishonesty

 - Selecting and completing the process

-The first step is to determine what system has jurisdiction over the suspected dishonesty.
-If you are sure that the student whom you suspect of dishonesty is an Arts, Sciences, and Engineering (AS&E) undergraduate student, then you can skip the rest of this section.
+The first step is to determine what system has jurisdiction over the suspected academic honesty violation.
+If you are sure that the student whom you suspect of violating the academic honesty policy is a student in Arts, Sciences, and Engineering (AS&E), then you can skip the rest of this section.

 If you aren’t sure, you can look up the student’s primary campus designation on the course roster in Instructor Access.
 You can find your roster through the following steps: